 The “What I Wish I Knew” series of articles is a service of CPNP’s Resident and New Practitioner Committee.
 Articles are intended to provide advice from experts for students, residents, and new practitioners.
 Articles are not intended to provide in-depth disease state or pharmacotherapy information nor replace any peer-reviewed educational materials.
 We hope you benefit from this “field guide” discussing approaches to unique problems and situations.

-Dr. Schwartz is Assistant Professor of Clinical Sciences at High Point University Fred Wilson School of Pharmacy in High Point, North Carolina.
 Shaina received her bachelor’s degree in molecular biology from Colgate University in Hamilton, NY and her doctor of pharmacy from the University of Colorado Skaggs School of Pharmacy and Pharmaceutical Sciences in Aurora, CO.
 She then completed a general pharmacy practice residency and a behavioral health specialty residency at Community Health Network in Indianapolis, IN.
-During her residency she served as an adjunct professor of pharmacy practice at Butler University College of Pharmacy and Pharmaceutical Sciences and gained experience teaching topics in psychiatry.
-Shaina then took a position as an assistant professor of clinical sciences at High Point University Fred Wilson School of Pharmacy in High Point, NC.
-She currently coordinates the psychiatry and neurology pharmacotherapy course and completes clinical research investigating the use of long-acting injectable antipsychotic medications at Cone Behavioral Health Hospital in Greensboro, NC.
+She then took a position as an assistant professor of clinical sciences at High Point University Fred Wilson School of Pharmacy in High Point, NC where she teaches psychiatric pharmacotherapy topics and direct the interprofessional education program.
+She is also a faculty member for the Cone Health Psychiatry Residency program and studies the use of long-acting injectable antipsychotic medications at Cone Behavioral Health Hospital in Greensboro, NC.

 Now the fun begins… sort of.
 If by “fun” you mean “working long hours doing a job with a high level of difficulty and low level of experience while having less sleep and more stress than you have likely ever felt in your life.”
 It is no secret that residency training can be challenging.
 So why do we choose to put ourselves through these arduous years of self-induced educational purgatory?
 Deliberate introspection on this tremendous endeavor is vital; it solidifies the commitment level and justifies the amount of effort and sacrifice you are making.
 Celebrating small accomplishments along the way brings positive reinforcement that in return pushes you forward.
 Keeping sight of your ultimate career goals is critical.
 It can also help to maintain perspective on the finite amount of time that goes toward this intense learning and growing experience.
 The one or two years of residency will fly by at an incredible pace, and in the grand scheme of things are a small price to pay for thirty-plus years of being able to do what you truly love in your career.